aKueyn/websiteee/README.md

-wrote by: ryan from mallanao
+wrote by: ryan to mallanao